TeemuSo/SLAM-mobile-robot/README.md

 ## Authors

 The ownership of previously described packages belong to the original authors.
-The full project was done in co-operation
+The full project was done in co-operation, where Pekka was more responsible for the hardware side implementation and design.
 * **Teemu Sormunen** -- **Pekka Leppänen**